eminencegrs/azure-cookbook-notes/Chapter_02.md

 Azure Firewall also offers threat intelligence-based filtering to alert and/or deny traffic from Microsoft’s list of malicious IP addresses, fully qualified domain names, and URLs.

+## Securing Azure Virtual Networks with Network Security Groups

+We need to improve network security by controlling inbound and outbound subnet traffic.

+### Solution

+Provision a new Azure network security group (NSG) resource and assign it to your subnets.

+By default, all traffic is blocked by Azure NSGs.
+Using NSG security rules, we can allow or deny both inbound (ingress) and outbound (egress) subnet traffic.
+The priority can be between 100 and 4096.
+Rules with lower numbers have higher priority and will be processed first.
+Imagine we deployed a web server Azure VM into our subnet and so need to allow for inbound traffic on  ports 80 and 443.